mickvangelderen/dizzydata-api-client/readme.md

 # DizzyData API Client

-This is an unofficial nodejs client for Dizzydata.
+This is an unofficial nodejs client for the Dizzydata API.
 The package is still under development and the exposed methods will most likely change before the first release.

 ## Installation